lzucaxd/Fusion-timing-in-channel-adaptive-models/README.md

-# Fusion Timing in Channel-Adaptive Models for CHAMMI
+# CHAMMI Dataset Pipeline

-This repository implements a complete dataset pipeline and training framework for investigating channel-adaptive vision transformers on the **CHAMMI (Channel-Adaptive Models in Microscopy Imaging)** benchmark dataset.
+This repository provides a complete dataset pipeline for the **CHAMMI (Channel-Adaptive Models in Microscopy Imaging)** benchmark dataset.
+The implementation handles all three sub-datasets with variable channel configurations and provides efficient batching for training any channel-adaptive model.

 ## Overview